jumbosushi/jumboblog/content/about.md

 weight = 2
 +++

-Hi there 👋
+Hi there, I'm Atsushi 👋

-Atsushi here.
-I'm a Software Engineer based in San Francisco, originally from Kyoto.
-I'm currently employed at [Retool](https://retool.com/) working on DevX toolings.
+I'm a Software Engineer based in San Francisco 🌁, originally from Kyoto ⛩️.

+I currently work at [Retool](https://retool.com/) tinkering on DevX toolings.

 I mainly write about systems I'm interested in or things I got stuck on recently.